premchander-revature/interviewquestions/java-questions/02-OOPSConcepts.md

 <blockquote>

  We can declare static methods with the same signature in the subclass, but it is not considered overriding as there won’t be any run-time polymorphism.
-Hence the answer is ‘No’.
+Hence the answer is **No**.

 </blockquote>
 </details>